jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V1/README.md

 ## Abstract

 No matter how good the model is, it is inevitable that it still cannot solve some exception situations.
-For example, duplicate bounding boxes or reversed characters.
-Therefore, we aim to write algorithms to optimize the final result.
+For example, the appearance of duplicate bounding boxes when the training dataset is not enough in the initial.
+Therefore, we aim to write robust algorithms to optimize the final result and help increase the recognized accuracy in the initial.

 ## Introduction